Dhruva2/MinimallyDisruptiveCurves.docs/menu1.md

 @@infobox
 **By the way**
 - Most systems one would model in Biology and Engineering (my interests) are input-output systems.
 You turn the steering wheel, the car veers.
 You inject current, the neuron fires.
-You add a cytokine, the cell goes metabolically manic.
+You add a cytokine, the cell's metabolic system responds.
 - Therefore reasonable cost functions should penalise bad model behaviour **for multiple inputs**.
 I want my car to turn left when I steer left.
 I also want my car to turn right when I steer right.
 - Don't conveniently forget this to make the modelling/analysis easier.
 Too many biological models do.
 I'm also guilty.
 MinimallyDisruptiveCurves.jl allows you easily sum multiple cost functions (one for each input).
 It evaluates them in a multithreaded way, so that performance doesn't take such a hit.
 @@